The H.P.V. Diaries Part 1: L.L.E.T.Z. Do It

 CONTENT & TRIGGER WARNINGS

 Gynaecology, graphic descriptions of medical procedures, PAP smears, endometriosis is mentioned.
+Descriptions of medical procedures are marked with *graphic* before and after.

 I am aware not all women have vulvas and not all vulva owners are women.
 I do not wish to upset or offend anyone, I am not comparing my situation or diminishing anyone else’s, I would just like to share my experience.